oharu-iii/Notice_slack/README.md

 And you have to make a channel 'notice' and add the slackbot there.

-### Start learning model
+### Start slackbot and learning model
-If you want to run 'train.py', you can use the following command:
+If you want to run '~/learning_model/train.py', you can use the following command after clone this repository:
 ```
+$ cd ~/learning_model
+$ nohup python ../Notice_slack/run.py &
-$ bash run.sh train.py
+$ nohup ../Notice_slack/run.sh train.py &
 ```

-If you want to run it in the background, you can use the following command:
+If you don't want to run it in the background, you can use the following command:
 ```
-$ nohup ./run.sh train.py &
+$ bash ../Notice_slack/run.sh train.py
 ```

 If you use nohup, the slackbot can show progress and error contents.